s25rawlins/mev-burn-indexer/README.md

 # MEV Burn Indexer

-A production-grade data pipeline for monitoring and analyzing trading bot activity on the Solana blockchain.
-This application streams real-time transaction data from the `MEViEnscUm6tsQRoGd9h6nLQaQspKj7DB2M5FwM3Xvz` account, recording transaction fees (burn), balance changes, and operational metrics to provide competitive intelligence insights.
+A production grade data pipeline for monitoring and analyzing trading bot activity on the Solana blockchain.
+This application streams real time transaction data from the `MEViEnscUm6tsQRoGd9h6nLQaQspKj7DB2M5FwM3Xvz` account, recording transaction fees (burn), balance changes, and operational metrics to provide competitive intelligence insights.

 ## What this application does